 FOR IMMEDIATE RELEASE Dec.
 10, 2012

-DETROIT MAN SENTENCED TO 11 YEARS IN FEDERAL PRISON FOR ILLEGAL DRUG DISTRIBUTION
+SHAWN LESTER SENTENCED TO 6 YEARS IN FEDERAL PRISON FOR ILLEGAL FIREARM POSSESSION

-The Huntington Violent Crime and Drug Task Force conducted the investigation.
+The investigation was conducted by the Charleston Police Department and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 Assistant United States Attorney Gregory McVey handled the prosecution.
-The sentence was imposed by United States District Judge Robert C. Chambers.
+The sentence was imposed by United States District Judge John T. Copenhaver, Jr.